-The Athlete Body Delusion happens when we confuse a genetic disposition with results – put another way, we assume the ‘athlete’ – you can replace athlete with cover model, movie actor, favourite (Instagram) celeb – look the way they do because of the training programme they used rather than in spite of it.
+The Athlete Body Delusion happens when we confuse a genetic disposition with results – put another way, we assume the ‘athlete’ (you can replace athlete with cover model, movie actor, Instagram influencer, etc.) look the way they do because of the training programme they used rather than in spite of it.

-An example of this cognitive trap was provided by Author, Nicholas Nassim Taleb, in his book, ‘Black Swan’, when he falsely believed that in order to look like a swimmer he should start swimming.
-What he later came to realise was that world champion swimmers are world champion swimmers because of their genetic disposition for the sport – world champion swimmers tend to have long arms, and broad shoulders, which they then refine and improve on with training.
+Nicholas Nassim Taleb provided an example of this cognitive trap in his book, ‘Black Swan’, when he falsely believed that to look like a swimmer, he should start swimming.
+Only to come to the sad realisation that world champion swimmers are world champion swimmers because of their genetic disposition for the sport––world champion swimmers tend to have long arms and broad shoulders, which they then refine and improve on with training.

-To illustrate this trap, say we have a group of kids, and they all want to become professional athletes in a particular sport.
+To illustrate this trap, imagine we have a group of kids, and they all want to become professional athletes in a particular sport.

-As they progress, and the level of competitiveness increases, the kids whose selection factors (genetic traits) are best suited for this sport will progress while the others,whose selection factors aren’t favourable, will be rejected or simply become disheartened and give up.
+As they progress and the level of competitiveness increases, the kids whose selection factors (genetic traits) are best suited for this sport will progress.
+In contrast, the kids who don’t have favourable selection factors will be rejected or become disheartened and give up.